shanecelis/keyseq/README.md

 * winit, include support for winit
 * bevy, include support for bevy
 * poor, an anemic representation for internal testing
-* strict-order, use a strict order for modifiers: ctrl, alt, shift, super (enabled by default)
+* strict-order, use a strict order for modifiers: Ctrl, Alt, Shift, Super (enabled by default)

 # Examples